How to Sponsor a WordPress Theme Successfully | How to audit a theme sponsorship

 In general, I would avoid the theme auctions at DigitalPoint.com.
 The quality of themes is quite mediocre, mainly driven by a commercial mindset and quantity not quality.
 Most of the designers are from places like the Philipines or India.
 For the most part, their work does not measure up to the best independents in the North America and Europe.
 For the moment, their work is mostly cheap knockoffs.

 The other issue is the theme links are auctioned off which is a terrible waste of time (I lost a sponsorship after 3 days when the designer extended the auction an extra hour).
 When I first started sponsoring themes the buy it now was low enough, that I would just buy the sponsorship and forget about it.
-Now they've jacked the buy it now prices up high enough ($150/link) that you have to be in their with a bid in the $75 to $90 range to get a fair deal.
+Now they’ve jacked the buy it now prices up high enough ($150/link) that you have to be in there with a bid in the $75 to $90 range to get a fair deal.

 My own vote is for commissioning a theme from a designer with a great track record.
 Finding that designer is however the subject of another post another day.